clearlydefined/crawler/README.md

 }
 ```

 The request `type` describes the crawling activity being requested.
-For example, "do `package` crawling".
-It is typically the same as the `type` in the url (see below).
+For example, "do `package` crawling" (see [More on type](#more-on-type) for a description of valid type values).
+It is typically the same as the `type` in the url (see segments description below).
 There are some more advanced scenarios where the two values are different but for starters, treat them as the same.
 The general form of a request URL is (note: it is a URL because of the underlying crawling infrastructure, the `cd` scheme is not particularly relevant)

 ```
 cd:/type/provider/namespace/name/revision